-For the most demanding enthusiast, our new Orion Sirius EQ-G GoTo 180mm Mak-Cass Telescope sets the standard for high-power performance and compact design.
+For the most demanding enthusiast, the Orion Sirius EQ-G GoTo 180mm Mak-Cass Telescope sets the standard for high-power performance and compact design.
 With 7" of aperture and that long focal length Maksutov aficionados love, you'll get tack-sharp views and clearly defined photos with subtle detail and high contrast.
-And with GoTo motorized computer guidance you can automatically point the telescope to any of 42,900 objects in the controller's database.
+And with GoTo motorized computer guidance you can automatically point the telescope to any of over 42,000 objects in the controller's database.
 Just select an object to view from the user-friendly menus on the hand controller and let GoTo do the rest!

 The reason for the outstanding high-power performance is the 180mm (7.1") optical system with its 2,700mm focal length (f/15).
 With 44% more light grasp than the 150mm Mak, you'll get brighter astro images and better resolution.
 And the Maksutov-Cassegrain optical design produces larger images with less eyepiece magnification than other telescopes.
 It's the perfect combination of brightness, contrast, and definition for planets, close double-stars, clusters, and well-defined deep-sky targets.
 The meniscus lens is fully multicoated for maximum light transmission, further enhancing the bright, well-defined images.
 No other optical design can deliver such potent optical specifications in a package that measures just 22" long and weighs in just under 16 lbs.